jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/ExtendingNika.rst

       //(or /Igor Pro 6 Igor Procedures/)
       //ipf files placed in Igor Procedures folder are loaded always when Igor starts.
       //
-      //Then in Nika : check "use sample Transmission (T)" checkbox and
+      //Then in Nika : check "use sample Thickness (t)" checkbox and
-      //on tab "Par" check "Use fnct?" for Sa Transmisison in the field
+      //on tab "Par" check "Use fnct?" for Sa Thickness in the field
-      //type ReadTransmission    (no " or ' , just the letters) with no parameters or ()
+      //type ReadThickness    (no " or ' , just the letters) with no parameters or ()
       //
       //this function reads from text file assuming name template:
       //image in name: ImageName_XX.tif ------> the text file name:  ImageName.txt